zecemk/smart-on-fhir-web-apps/README.md

 The project consists of 3 libraries:

-- **smart-on-fhir**: A library to manage SMART authentication flows by providing `Login`, `Callback` and `Launch` components, and `SmartOnFhirService` service for retrieving data from the integrated FHIR servers.
+- ~~**smart-on-fhir**: A library to manage SMART authentication flows by providing `Login`, `Callback` and `Launch` components, and `SmartOnFhirService` service for retrieving data from the integrated FHIR servers.~~ **This library is moved to https://github.com/srdc/ng-smart-on-fhir and https://www.npmjs.com/package/ng-smart-on-fhir**
 - **cds-hooks**: A library to communicate with CDS-Hooks based clinical decision support servers.
 The library is extended by `CDSStore` service which allows storing and subscribing to states of CDS related data by using Angular Signals.
 - **common**: A library for commonly used custom implementations with services and components.
 The `common` library imports `CDSHooksModule` and